openattic/openattic/documentation/developer_docs/dev_e2e.rst

 and add them to ``configs.js`` (see examples).
 It is important that the first element in this config file is your volume group.

-If you do not have a zpool and you don't want to create one, you can skip the tests by removing the suite from ``protractor.conf.js``.
+If you do not have a zpool configured and you do not want to create one, you can of course skip those tests by removing the suite from ``protractor.conf.js`` or putting them in to the comment section.

 Start protractor